California State University, Long Beach (2005-2008)

 Baccalaureate - University of Texas at Arlington, Biology Degree with Honors

 I am a first year PhD student at the University of California at Davis studying Horticulture and Agronomy.
 I am a member of Dr. Dubcovsky's wheat lab and am currently researching spikelets per spike within wheat in order to increase yield.
-I am funded by the NSF Graduate Research Fellowship Program.
-I am interesting in genetics, plant breeding, and crop improvement.
+I am funded by the NSF Graduate Research Fellowship Program and personally interested in genetics, plant breeding, and crop improvement.
 My goal is to enter the plant breeding industry as a researcher.